RhoBott/data_at_reed/README.md

 okokok let’s get to it\!

-you’ll first want to close this repo to an rstudio project.
+you’ll first want to clone this repo to an rstudio project.
 [HGwR Chapter 15.2](https://happygitwithr.com/new-github-first.html#new-rstudio-project-via-git-clone) might be helpful if you haven’t done this before.